Permissions Required for AWS Accounts

 ec2:DescribeSecurityGroups

-For Overview of assets and security controls, Network policy and Risks: Permission to retrieve Security Groups information.
+CNS For Overview of assets and security controls, Network policy and Risks: Permission to retrieve Security Group Rules information.

 Read